Adamos Adamou

-Adamou was deputy director of Pathological Oncology Clinic.

 Biography

-He is the Chairman of the Delegations for relations between EU with the Palestinian Legislative Council.
+He was the Chairman of the Delegation for relations between the EU and the Palestinian Legislative Council.
 As a chairman, he is a member of the Conference of Delegation Chairmen.

-Became (Dec 2009) Patron of The Friends' Hospice Paphos, a charitable organisation established in 2006, attached to the Evangelismos hospital in Paphos, Cyprus.
+In December 2009, he became Patron of The Friends' Hospice Paphos, a charitable organisation established in 2006, attached to the Evangelismos Hospital in Paphos, Cyprus.

-He is also a substitute of the Committee on Culture and Education and of the Delegation to the EU-Chile Joint Parliamentary Committee.
+He is also a substitute of the Committee on Culture and Education and of the Delegation to the EU–Chile Joint Parliamentary Committee.